W-M-T/temp_paper_viper_writeup/writeup.md

 `byte` and `bytearray`, `dtype`, `type` (the numpy attribute), `ctypes`, `format`, `buffer` and dict unwrapping as a way to pass keyword arguments to functions in a way to bypass text filters (since the dictionary keys are string literals that can be constructed past the filter).

 ## The solution:
-During the CTF there were two solves, by two familiar faces when it comes to pyjails, Lyndon from MMM and oh_word from Infobahn.
+During the CTF there were two solves, by two familiar faces when it comes to pyjails, from MMM and oh_word from Infobahn.

-Lyndon's solve is based on f-strings and the well-known method of using `AttributeError.obj` to extract a value from a format string, which was a variant of a solve for the UofTCTF chals.
-It's a technique that I'm aware of. `asteval` had a patch after UofTCTF which intended to fix this but didn't work.
-Because of a version difference this didn't work during my testing, so I didn't filter it.

 oh_word's solve went the intended route to obtain `type` and then did memory exploitation, presumably via the bytes class object.